-The ratification of our independent registered public accounting firm for 2011 (Proposal 4) is a matter considered routine under applicable rules.
+The ratification of our independent registered public accounting firm for 2012 (Proposal 3) is a matter considered routine under applicable rules.
 A broker or other nominee may generally vote on routine matters, and therefore, no broker non-votes are expected to exist in connection with this proposal.

-The election of directors (Proposal 1), the approval of the compensation of our named executive officers (Proposal 2), and the frequency of the stockholder vote on compensation of our named executive officers (Proposal 3) are matters considered non-routine under applicable rules.
-A broker or other nominee cannot vote without instruction on non-routine matters, and therefore, there may be broker non-votes on Proposals 1, 2, and 3.
+The election of directors (Proposal 1) and the approval of the compensation of our named executive officers (Proposal 2) are matters considered non-routine under applicable rules.
+A broker or other nominee cannot vote without instruction on non-routine matters, and therefore, there may be broker non-votes on Proposals 1 and 2.